First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Consistency of Temporal Knowledge Bases

 It is readily checked that $\mathfrak{M}$ is as required; see also Fig.~\ref{fig:FOLTL-pieces}, where, in the context of Example~\ref{ex:kdagger-sat}, the $u_{S,m}$ are represented explicitly by grey horizontal lines.
 Conversely, it can be verified that every model $\mathfrak{M}$ of $\Psi_\K$ gives rise to the required collection of beams for $\T$. \end{proof}

-\begin{theorem} Checking consistency of $\DL_{\bool/\horn}\Xallop{}$ and $\DL_{\horn}\Xallop{}$ KBs is {\sc ExpSpace}-complete. \end{theorem} \begin{proof} The upper bound follows from Lemma~\ref{lemma:horn-red} and \ExpSpace-completeness of \FOLTLI{}.
+\begin{theorem} Checking consistency of $\DL_{\bool/\horn}\Xallop{}$ and $\DL_{\horn}\Xnext{}$ KBs is \ExpSpace-complete. \end{theorem} \begin{proof} The upper bound follows from Lemma~\ref{lemma:horn-red} and \ExpSpace-completeness of \FOLTLI{}.
 The hardness is proved by reduction of the non-halting problem for deterministic Turing machines with exponential tape.
 We assume that the head of a given machine~$M$ never runs beyond the first $2^n$ cells of its tape on an input word $\avec{a}$ of length $m$, where $n = p(m)$ for some polynomial~$p$; we also assume that it never attempts to access cells before the start of the tape.
-We construct a $\DL_\horn\Xallop{}$ ontology that encodes the computation of~$M$ on $\avec{a}$ using a single individual~$o$.
-The initial configuration is spread over the time instants~$1, \dots, 2^n$, from which the first $m$ instants represent $\avec{a}$ and the remaining ones encode the blank symbol~$\#$.
-The second configuration uses the next $2^n$ instants, $2^n+1, \dots, 2^n + 2^n$, etc. The configurations are encoded with the following concept names: \begin{itemize} \item[--] $H_{q,a}$ contains $o$ at the moment $i2^n+j$ whenever the machine head scans the $j$th cell of the $i$th configuration and sees symbol $a$, with $q$ being the current state of the machine; \item[--] $S_a$ contains $o$ at $i2^n+j$ whenever the $j$th cell of the $i$th configuration contains $a$ but is \emph{not scanned} by the head. \end{itemize} We can encode computations of the Turing machine $M$ with tape alphabet $\Gamma$ and transition function $\delta\colon Q\times\Gamma \to Q \times \Gamma \times \{R, L\}$ by means of the following $\DL_\horn\Xallop{}$ CIs (here and below, we use $\vartheta \sqsubseteq \Rnext^n(\vartheta_1 \sqcap \dots \sqcap \vartheta_k)$ as an abbreviation for the $\vartheta\sqsubseteq \Rnext^n\vartheta_i$, $1\leq i \leq k$):
+We construct a $\DL_\horn\Xnext{}$ ontology that encodes the computation of~$M$ on $\avec{a}$ using a single individual.
+The initial configuration is spread over the time instants~$1, \dots, 2^n$, from which the first $m$ instants represent $\avec{a}$ and the remaining ones encode the blank symbol~$\#$ (time instant 0 also contains~$\#$).
+The second configuration uses the next $2^n$ instants, $2^n+1, \dots, 2^n + 2^n$, etc. The configurations are encoded with the following concept names: \begin{itemize} \item[--] $H_{q,a}$ contains the ABox individual at the moment $i2^n+j$ whenever the machine head scans the $j$th cell of the $i$th configuration and sees symbol $a$, with $q$ being the current state of the machine; \item[--] $C_a$ contains the ABox individual at $i2^n+j$ whenever the $j$th cell of the $i$th configuration contains $a$ but is \emph{not scanned} by the head. \end{itemize} For example, if $\avec{a} =a_1,\dots,a_m$ is the input and $q_0$ is the initial state of $M$, then the ABox, which encodes the initial configuration, consists of